ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

             target/bala/healthcare-carinbb.lib-any-0.0.1.bala
     ```

+3. Push it to a repository.

+    >**Tip:** You can push either to the local repository or the remote repository in Ballerina Central.

     ```
     $ bal push --repository local
     Successfully pushed target/bala/healthcare-carinbb.lib-any-0.0.1.bala to 'local' repository.
     ```

-5. Create a Ballerina project and import the generated package.
+## Example

+Follow the steps below to try out an example use case of the Health tool.

+1. Clone the [artifacts of the sample](https://github.com/ballerina-guides/healthcare-samples/tree/main/working_with_health_tool) and extract them to a preferred location.

     >**Note:** Make sure to add the correct version and repository to the `Ballerina.toml` file.

+2. Update the `Ballerina.toml` file with the

+3. Create a Ballerina project and import the generated package.

+    >**Note:** Make sure to add the correct version and repository to the [`Ballerina.toml`](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/Ballerina.toml) file.
+Also, implement the business logic/mapping using the generated FHIR resource records in the []`main.bal`](https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_health_tool/main.bal) file.

     ```
     [package]